-5.4 Location of Work:
+5.4 Location of Work

-- The Contractor must provide mental health care to offenders on-site for federal offenders housed in provincial jails in Newfoundland and Labrador mentioned under section 3.
-Objective. - The Contractor must visit incarcerated offenders in interview rooms in a unit or cell range areas as requested by the Project Authority.
+- The Contractor must provide mental health care to offenders on-site at the Springhill Institution mentioned under section 3.
+Objective. - b.
+The Contractor must provide mental health care to offenders on-site at the Nova Institution for Women, at the Dartmouth Parole office, at the Halifax Parole office and at the Jamieson Community Correctional Centre (CCC) in Dartmouth, in the Atlantic Region at the request of the project authority. - c.
+The Contractor must visit incarcerated offenders in interview rooms in a unit or cell range areas as requested by the Project Authority.

-c.
+d.
 Telepsychology by Videoconferencing:

-The Contractor must provide Telepsychology sessions (psychology services by videoconference) to federal offenders housed in provincial jails in Newfoundland and Labrador to offenders if qualified and experienced, as requested and approved by the Project Authority.
+The Contractor must provide Telepsychology sessions (psychology services by videoconference) to offenders at Nova Institution for Women, at the Springhill Institution, at the Dartmouth Parole Office, at the Halifax Parole Office and at the Jamieson Community Correctional Centre (CCC) in the Atlantic Region if qualified and experienced, as requested and approved by the Project Authority.
 The Contractor must contact the Project Authority to obtain written approval prior to any work being done via videoconference.
 The Project Authority will grant approval, at their sole discretion, on a site-by-site basis.
 The Contractor must also provide a summary of any work being done via videoconference to the Project Authority.